How is the SMI made up?

 20 companies determine the trend

 The 20 securities that make up the SMI account for a total of 90% of market capitalization in Switzerland.
 In financial jargon, these are known as blue chips, which are extremely high-revenue shares in major corporations.
 That’s why the SMI is also known as the blue chip index.
-It actually contains securities from various categories, such as luxury goods, insurance, electrical engineering (ABB) and banks (UBS, Credit Suisse).
-Over 50% of the index’s weighting is nevertheless accounted for by three companies – Nestlé (food products), Novartis (pharmaceuticals) and Hoffmann-La Roche (pharmaceuticals).
+It contains shares from various categories such as luxury goods, insurance, electrical engineering (ABB) and banks (UBS).
+However, over 50 percent of the index’s weighting is accounted for by three companies – Roche (pharmaceuticals), Nestlé (food products) and Novartis (pharmaceuticals).
+You can find the exact composition of the SMI and the latest values of the individual companies on SIX.

 What does the index mean for the Swiss stock exchange?